project-sunbird/sunbird.org-docs/features-documentation/collection_creation.md

   <tr>
     <td>The What’s New feature informs you of the product features added or enhanced since the last product release
       <br>1.
 Click on the <b>What's New</b> icon to view concise information about new product functionality
       <br><b>Note</b>: The What's New icon is red before you view it for the first time.
-The icon turns grey after you view the information, until the next product version
+The icon turns grey after you view the information, until the next product version is generated.
     </td>
     <td><img src="features-documentation/images/book/book_whats_new1.png"></td>
   </tr>